RESTful-Otaku/unhaunter/tools/text_to_speech/README.md

 or if it will be discarded later on.

-[Kokoro](https://kokorotts.net/) is an opensource AI Text To Speech tool using Apache 2.0 license, fairly modern and powerful.
+[Kokoro](https://kokorotts.net/) is an opensource AI Text To Speech tool using Apache 2.0 licence, fairly modern and powerful.
 It sounds fairly realistic, and it could be enough to replace some cases where a human voice is needed.

 The [HexGrad Kokoro GitHub](https://github.com/hexgrad/kokoro) contains the